blakegreendev/serverless-blog/source/_posts/Green-Go-Reads-1.md

 # Green Go Reads

 **ALL ABOARD!** *Operations engineers are moving up the stack!* If you haven't already noticed Serverless, you might miss the train.
 While Serverless adoption is still growing and the train hasn't left the station, this ebook prepares the operations folks that change is on the horizon.
-Change doesn't have to be grim, but I believe this foreward thinking allows the pragmatic operations people to consider how the Serverless disruption will effect their career.
+Change doesn't have to be grim, but I believe this foreward thinking allows the pragmatic operations people to consider how the Serverless movement will effect their career.
 Operations engineers that are open-minded to see the future of application development requires them to evolve and adapt to new technology will benefit from reading this ebook.
 I know I did.

 The ebook starts with setting baselines and uses the AWS definition for Serverless which I tend to agree with.
 Some people think Lambda is required to make an architecure serverless which is simply not true.
 I tried to point that out in a previous post about making this [Serverless blog](https://greengocloud.com/2018/08/28/How-to-Make-a-Fast-and-Cheap-Serverless-Blog/).